This will guide you through how to promote and setup volunteer opportunities on an event calendar for easy access.

 - Go to Communication and select a Broadcaster.
 From the Broadcaster dashboard, you'll be given the option to post to Facebook and Twitter, with a box to type in your message.
 Be sure to include a link to your event page.
 Type out the full URL and NationBuilder will automatically shorten the link for you.

 - Contact supporters individually and log your contact in your nation.

 - Once you open a person's profile, you can log a contact with them.
 Calling someone or connecting face-to-face is the most effective way to ask them to volunteer for a specific event.
 You can take notes about your interaction in the text box section of logging a contact.
 Then you can select how you connected, what type of contact it was, and what the result of the contact was.
-Click the button that says "Joe Smith was contacted" where Joe Smith represents the name of the person whose profile you're viewing.
+Click the button that says XX was contacted where XX represents the name of the person whose profile you're viewing.

 - Please note, you cannot indicate the person has signed up for a shift from the RSVP functionality within a person's profile.